 Access All Rooms claims to be the first website that will enable customers to book specific hotel rooms, each of which will be graded according to Price’s own Global Access Award Scheme.

 This will allow all properties using the Pegasus Connect system to load their accessible rooms free of charge on to the website, making them directly bookable.

 Price has also won backing from the Preferred Hotel and Supranational Hotel groups, which will be pushing the concept out to its members.

 Preferred has 30 properties with accessible rooms built into its central reservation system and has been working closely with Access All Rooms on the integration.

-Currently, only one hotel is available, but the site is still being built and Price hopes to have more than 100 hotels before opening for bookings towards the end of this year.
+Currently, only one hotel is available, but the site is still being built and Price hopes to have more than 100 hotels before opening for bookings towards the end of

 “Until now, a big bugbear with booking accessible rooms is you can request one, but until you get there you do not know if you are going to get one,” said Price.